waocats/crabgo/src/doc/src/reference/resolver.md

 resolver = "2"
 ```

-The version `"1"` resolver is the original resolver that shipped with Cargo up to version 1.50.
+The version `"1"` resolver is the original resolver that shipped with Crabgo up to version 1.50.
 The default is `"2"` if the root package specifies [`edition = "2021"`](manifest.md#the-edition-field) or a newer edition.
 Otherwise the default is `"1"`.